MattYoon/automated-ai-review/README.md

 2. Run the **submit** script.
 This uploads your assigned papers and saves access tokens locally.
 3. After some time (~1 hour), you will recieve emails that your submission is ready.
 Then run the **save** script.
 This uses the tokens to fetch and save the reviews.
 4. Push to your branch.
-5. Repeat 2-4 every day with new paper indicies.
+5. Repeat step 2-4 every day with new paper indicies.

 ## Daily limits